- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 The accounts are generally sorted in the department or fund number order, which is the “CCCC” in the above structure.

 Each transaction should be coded with a 10 digit account code.
-If you do not know the account number, please inquire with the Business Office.
+If you do not know the account number, please check with the business office.

 The last four digits, “DDDD” as shown above, refer to the type of revenue or expense.
 These codes are also used to indicate assets and liabilities.